richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

  * Google's R Style Guide: `The maximum line length is 80 characters`
+ * The GNU coding standards: `Please keep the length of source lines to 79 characters or less, for maximum readability in the widest range of environments.`

-## G.6: When modifying other people's code, follow their coding standard
+## G.7: When modifying other people's code, follow their coding standard [1,2]

 ```
 [Example here]